 The North State Chamber Orchestra is a member group of the Alamance Arts Council and aims to provide the public with concerts of the highest quality, recognizing and presenting the work of young artists, educating children in the fine arts and creating a center for interest in classical music in central North Carolina.

 For more information or to inquire about auditions, please email us at firstname.lastname@example.org

 The Snow Camp Historical Drama Society is a year-round, multi-purpose non-profit group.
 The Society organizes various productions, festivals and activities that provide the public with professional theater and cultural education throughout the year.

-The historical outdoor drama The Sword of the Peace is a mainstay of the organization and is now entering its 37th year.
+The Sword of the Peace is a mainstay of the organization and has been performed for more than 40 years.
 Pathway to Freedom opened in 1994 and is the only outdoor drama in the U.S. that portrays African-American history and the Underground Railroad.

 Cultural education is provided with the annual Youth Drama Camp, the Molasses and Colonial Living Festival, the Snow Camp Farmers’ and Craft Market, and the Historical Site itself.
 The Society relies on an active group of volunteers and generous donations from individuals to maintain the activities.
-The support of the community and media has helped the Society’s growth and development over the past 35 years.
+The support of the community and media has helped the Society’s growth and development over the past four decades.